 On the fourth and last day of the learning visit (29 March), a workshop was organised by RECONCILE in Nakuru to support a dialogue about lessons learned during the visit, to highlight recent dairy research in Kenya and to discuss the following questions:

-What are the main challenges in both East and West Africa regarding dairy development (with particular attention for pastoralists)?
+What are the main challenges in both Eastern and West Africa regarding dairy development (with particular attention to pastoralists)?

-What are the solutions offered by farmer’s organisations, NGOs, agricultural extension and other supporting actors?
+What are the solutions offered by farmer organisations, NGOs, agricultural extension and other supporting actors?

 What is the policy environment (national, regional and international) in which this dairy development is taking place?

 The workshop gathered around 30 people from the research sector, grassroots organisations and NGOs in Kenya to exchange with the learning tour participants from West Africa.
-You can find the final list of participants here.
+See the final list of participants here.
 The workshop started with welcoming words from Ken Otieno (RECONCILE and regional focal point of CELEP) and Dr Olivier Kashongwe (Egerton University) and a round of introduction.

 Presentations

-Prof. Joseph MATOFARI, Department of Dairy and Food Science and Technology Egerton University: You can find his presentation here.
-He reviewed Kenyan dairy industry characteristics (cattle and camel populations, production systems, laws and regulations for safety of dairy products, job creation in the dairy sector and advances in dairy research) and particularly focused on the importance of small-scale producers who supply almost 80% (5.2 billion liters per year) of the milk produced in Kenya.
-There are three dairy production systems in Kenya: 1) pastoral dairy producers 2) small-scale agrarian dairy producers 3) large-scale dairy producers some of whom continued to operate ranches that had been sold by colonists after independence.
-Strengths and challenges faced by small-scale producers and processors were also emphasized.
+Prof. Joseph Matofari, Department of Dairy and Food Science and Technology, Egerton University: See his presentation here.
+He reviewed Kenyan dairy industry characteristics (cattle and camel populations, production systems, laws and regulations for safety of dairy products, job creation in the dairy sector and advances in dairy research) and particularly focused on the importance of small-scale producers who supply almost 80% (5.2 billion litres per year) of the milk produced in Kenya.
+There are three types of dairy producers in Kenya: 1) pastoral dairy producers, 2) small-scale agrarian dairy producers, and 3) large-scale dairy producers, some of whom continued to operate ranches that had been sold by colonists after Independence.
+Strengths and challenges faced by small-scale producers and processors were also emphasised.
 Main dilemmas are:

 Informal vs formal market.
 A lot of milk is sold through the informal sector without a cold chain.
 The informal sector also touches on problems related to the quality of milk sold in milk bars.
-Milkquality issues include antibiotic residues, mycotoxin contamination and a need for more veterinary services to control for diseases.
+Milk-quality issues include antibiotic residues, mycotoxin contamination and a need for more veterinary services to control for diseases.

 Exotic breeds vs indigenous ones;

-Smallholder production vs largescale;
+Smallholder production vs large-scale production;

 On-farm milk cooling vs centralised cooling;

-On the policy level: policies to favour informal and privatesector vs formal and governmentcentred laws.
+On the policy level: policies to favour informal and private-sector vs formal and government-centred laws.
 Implications of making it illegal to sell raw milk informally.

-Dr Tobias OKENO, Tatton Agricultural Park (TAP) research institute hosted at Egerton University.
-You can find his presentation here.
-He started with the importance of the Kenyan dairy sector and its central place in the vision of Kenyan industrialization 2030.
-Kenyan dairy is a very dynamic sector and contributes a lot to agricultural GDP (40%) and overall GDP (4%).
-A breeding program at TAP was developed with the aim of increasing milk production for food security for poor families and to enable them to earn higher incomes.
-They targeted improving breeding in relation to local environmental conditions such thatcrossbreeds were produced to bring together the benefits of higher production capacities from imported breeds with disease resistance from local breeds.
-Currently, a transition is ongoing towards commercial dairy farming from the traditional extensive system.
-Dairysector challenges include a lack of specialisation (heifer production, feed production), feed scarcity, a need for improved breed selection, high postharvest losses, etc.
+Dr Tobias Okeno, Tatton Agricultural Park (TAP) Research Institute hosted at Egerton University.
+See his presentation here.
+He started with the importance of the Kenyan dairy sector and its central place in the vision of Kenyan industrialisation 2030.
+The Kenyan dairy sector is very dynamic and contributes a lot to agricultural GDP (40%) and overall GDP (4%).
+A breeding programme at TAP was developed with the aim of increasing milk production for food security for poor families and to enable them to earn higher incomes.
+TAP targeted improving breeding in relation to local environmental conditions such that crossbreds were produced to bring together the benefits of higher production capacities from imported breeds with disease resistance from local breeds.
+Currently, a transition is ongoing from the traditional extensive system towards commercial dairy farming.
+Dairy-sector challenges include a lack of specialisation (heifer production, feed production), feed scarcity, a need for improved breed selection, high postharvest losses, etc.